TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 This tutorial will introduce you to the different ways that you can draw and animate sprites and shapes.
 It will also show you how you can do some basic interactions between players, monsters, projectiles, and the game area.

-In the process it will combine all these techniques together to provide an example of a bigger game, along with a way to keep all the blocks nicely organized.
+In the process, all these techniques will be combined together to provide an example of a bigger game, along with a way to keep all the blocks nicely organized.

 Let's get started!